top of page

 Chemically refined sugar appeared in India around 2,500 years ago, and it was considered a rare and expensive spice.
 Basically, you had to be rich to afford milk sweetened with sugar.
 In fact, when the Europeans "discovered" the Americas, they quickly realized they could grow sugar cane in Brazil.
 With the help of the slave trade, they ramped up production on a huge scale.

-It was a known practice to drink sweetened sugary reduced milk in Indonesia.
-It spread to the Philippines, and from there, the Spaniards take it to the Americas by way of Mexico, where their version is made with goat's milk.
+It was a known practice in Indonesia to drink sweetened, sugary, reduced milk.
+The practice spread to the Philippines, and from there, the Spaniards took it to the Americas by way of Mexico, where their version was made with goat's milk.

-Eventually, once we discovered sodium bicarbonate (1791), it was added as an ingredient, and this gave it the rich brown color that we know it by today.
+Eventually, once we discovered sodium bicarbonate (1791), it was added as an ingredient, giving it the rich brown color that we know today.

 The following is from Don Julio's Instagram page: